jessetane/underpass/readme.md

 * `-n --name ENV:NAME (random)`
   * Tunnel identifier to request, used only by clients.
 Random by default
 * `-p --port ENV:PORT (8080)`
-  * Port on localhost clients should proxy connects to
+  * Port on localhost clients should proxy connections to
 * `-h --tunnel-host ENV:TUNNEL_HOST (localhost)`
   * Host where the underpass server is running
 * `-t --tunnel-port ENV:TUNNEL_PORT (9000)`